brocaar/chirpstack-network-server/docs/content/install/config.md

   #
   # Use this when ony a sub-set of the by default enabled channels are being
   # used.
 For example when only using the first 8 channels of the US band.
+  # Note: when left blank, all channels will be enabled.
   #
   # Example:
   # enabled_uplink_channels=[0, 1, 2, 3, 4, 5, 6, 7]